Fgdou/sr_project/doc/report.md

 The Backend handles all the game logic.
 The position and the direction is stored here.
 It receives the command from the users for the direction, and first sends the position of everyone and the apple.

+Every client as a single thread, plus a thread for the game logic.
+The game is behind an `Arc`, which act as a lock for an object.

 ## Frontend
 Typscript will be the easiest for frontend development but will still allow for type checking.
 I chose to not work with any frameworks, because this is a simple frontend.